casomarr/42-MiniRT/README.md

 - **Camera:**
   Define a camera to view the scene from a specific perspective.
 - **Scene Parsing:**
-  Read and interpret a configuration file (.rt) that describes the scene (e.g., object positions, colors, light sources, camera settings).
+  Read and interpret a configuration file (.rt) that describes the scene (object positions, colors, light sources, camera settings).
 - **Rendering:**
   Generate a 2D image by casting rays from the camera and calculating how they interact with objects and light sources.